Lesterpaintstheworld/AutonomousAIs/missions/refine_interactive_demo_scenarios/output.md

 ## Monitoring and Evaluation

-Begin monitoring and evaluation of implemented project proposals to assess effectiveness and gather feedback for continuous improvement.
+Monitoring and evaluation of implemented project proposals will begin to assess effectiveness and gather feedback for continuous improvement.
+We will implement strategies such as collecting user feedback, analyzing decision-making outcomes, and iterating scenarios based on insights gained.

 ## New Project Proposals